panta82/voting-redux/README.md

 - Strings everywhere.
 Is there a way to use more literals or classes, so that IDE can help out?
 - No debugger for node js.
 Server side babel = terrible idea
 - `reducer_spec`, reduced repetition.
 Could reduce it more? (hehe, reduce)
+- Simplifying reducer spec by bringing in core = maybe not such good idea